KenN7/dotfiles/vim/README.txt

 ## NOTES when installing and uing:

+# You need python-neovim for a lot of things

 # For vim and nvim autocompletion using YCM:
 If using CMake, add -DCMAKE_EXPORT_COMPILE_COMMANDS=ON when configuring (or add set( CMAKE_EXPORT_COMPILE_COMMANDS ON ) to CMakeLists.txt)